 A Wushtof chef knife is a German-style knife.
 It is heavier but perfect for cleanly slicing tomatoes, chopping hard foods, and bones a chicken easily because it is a sharp and easy-to-handle knife.
 It can retain its edge with a little honing.
 And when it comes to the blade, is made up of stainless steel.

 Victorinox chef knife is an affordable, quality knife.
 Its blade is made up of lightweight European steel.
 Its long, sloppy shape is perfect for mincing and chopping smoothly, and the blade has a bright non-stick finish to it, barely anything sticks with it.

-The handle of this knife is made of non-slippery material for improved grip that makes it an ideal chef’s knife for a new cook.
+The handle of this knife is made of non-slippery material for improved grip which makes it an ideal chef’s knife for a new cook.

 Granton Edge Santoku Knife

-Santoku knife is similar to a chef knife.
-It is ideal for the expert chefs who spend whole time chopping, dicing ,and mincing.
-It is a Japanese style knife having a flat edge and a “sheep foot” blade that curves down into a point.
+A Santoku knife is similar to a chef knife.
+It is ideal for expert chefs who spend their whole time chopping, dicing, and mincing.
+It is a Japanese-style knife having a flat edge and a “sheep foot” blade that curves down into a point.

 This Santoku knife is manufactured from 67 layers of steel that delivers a hard and sharp edge.
 It has pitted sides that keep ingredients from sticking to the blade and a composite handle that won’t break.